mpolinowski/react-wordcloud-demo/README.md

 1. Install dependencies: `npm i`
 1. Run tests: `npm test`

+## Example
+To run the example, the same steps are required as in the [development](https://github.com/Purii/react-wordcloud-demo/master#Development).

-## Build
+## Publish
-### ..for publishing
 1. Install dependencies: `npm i`
 1. Build bundles for `umd`, `commonjs` and `es6-module`: `npm run bundle`
 1. The css file will be located in `/dist/wordcloud.min.css`
 1. Note the peerDependencies

-### ..not and use sources instead
-It is possible to use the sources directly and bundle them with the application itself.
-Just copy the contents of `/src`.